The Detectives

 Detective A

-(Looks behind the door.)
+(Steps past DETECTIVE B and looks behind the door.)
 But, there's no hole in the wall behind the door.

 Detective B